Residential tariffs

 If you have a new smart meter in your switchboard that has a communication antenna, you may be able to switch to a time of use electricity tariff.

-Some households may be better off on a time of use tariff without doing anything, while other households may be able to make a few changes to when they use appliances to reduce their electricity costs.
+Some households may be better off on a time of use electricity tariff without doing anything, while other households may be able to make a few changes to when they use appliances to reduce their electricity costs.

-Time of use tariffs are designed so each household only pays for how much or how little electricity they use at various times throughout the day, with higher charges for electricity used during peak times.
+Time of use electricity tariffs are designed so each household only pays for how much or how little electricity they use at various times throughout the day, with higher charges for electricity used during peak times.

 It's a bit like booking flights.
 If you book flights over the busy holiday season, like Christmas, you can expect to pay more than if you were to book flights during the off-peak season.

-On a time of use tariff your electricity bill will show how much electricity you consumed, in kilowatt hours, in each of those periods.
+On a time of use electricity tariff your electricity bill will show how much electricity you consumed, in kilowatt hours, in each of those periods.

 You can save money by load shifting.
 By changing the time of day you use some appliances, and where possible using them less during the peak period, your household could have lower electricity bills.